 1. Using a Loupe

 If you don’t know yet, a loupe is a magnifier that you can purchase from almost any jeweler or you can shop for one online.
 You’ll look at your diamond through the device to view details about it.
+This a real diamond tester that you can use.

 Here’s what to look for: